Merchant card acceptance

 - Acquirer: A bank or financial institution that processes credit and debit card payments on behalf of a merchant.

-- cardholder: The person to whom a payment card is issued.
+- Cardholder: The person to whom a payment card is issued.

-- chargeback: A transaction disputed by the cardholder or Issuer, resulting in the reversal of the original transaction.
+- Chargeback: A transaction disputed by the cardholder or Issuer, resulting in the reversal of the original transaction.

 - Issuer: A bank or financial institution that issues payment cards to consumers.